amankumar7571/calculator/README.md

 # calculator
-I made a calculator using html , CSS and js.
+I made a calculator using html and CSS.